On his way to a rookie-record 28 wins, Alexander bested Cy Young on a one-hit shutout in 1911

 Centerfielder Jigger Statz played with the Chicago Cubs as a teammate of Pete Alexander from 1922-1925.
 Though Alex was past his prime, he still had some left in the tank.
 In 1923 Old Pete had 22 victories and the fourth-highest WAR among National League pitchers.
 He posted a career-best 0.9 walks p

-After Alexander's death his wife lived a life of poverty; here's a glimpse
+After Alexander's death in 1950 his wife continued a life of poverty; here's a glimpse

 Ten years after Pete Alexander died, his widow was in dire financial straits.
 Her plight is revealed here in a letter from Hall of Fame executive Warren Giles to Dodger VP Buzzie Bavasi.
 The NL Chief quotes a letter he received from Mrs. Alexander.
 Ole Pete’s widow wrote, “Frankly I am